oggyoggy448/Face-Detection-using-mtcnn-/README.md

 2. before running the main.py file, make sure you have installed all the libraries

 ## How to use
-Run the main.py file using [command](python main.py) or run it through any IDE
+Run the main.py file using command `python main.py` on command prompt or run it through any IDE